anireact/lewd/README.md

     shrink.
 Should also capture and restore mutable globals, tables, etc. See the [Respawn callback](#the-respawn-callback) section for details.

-Registers a memory shrink handler `respawn`, immediately invokes the `spawn` callback, and returns its result.
+Register a memory shrink handler `respawn`, immediately invoke the `spawn` callback, and get its result.

 > **NB:**
 >